token2/fido2-manage/README.md

 # Supported Platforms

 *fido2-manage* should work on any Linux distribution, but we develop and test using Ubuntu.
+For openSUSE users, a third-party guide is available here: [Installing TOKEN2 FIDO token on openSUSE Tumbleweed](https://www.chilli.sh/installing-token2-fido-token-on-opensuse-tumbleweed/).

 This library is partially forked from [libfido2](https://github.com/Yubico/libfido2) to provide a FIDO2.1 key management tool under the Linux platform (we already have a solution for Windows).

 # Supported devices
 FIDO2.1 (PRE or FINAL) keys from any brand can be used.
 However, with FIDO2.0 keys, no passkey management is possible.
 As a result, only basic information will be shown with 2.0 devices.